openvinotoolkit/openvino/docs/gapi/face_beautification.md

             // The face contour:
             // Approximating the forehead contour by half-ellipse (using jaw points) and storing in vctFace: cntFace = getForeheadEllipse(vctCntJaw[i][0], vctCntJaw[i][16], vctCntJaw[i][8]);
-            // The ellipse is drawn clock-wise, but jaw contour points goes vice versa, so it's necessary to push
+            // The ellipse is drawn clock-wise, but jaw contour points goes vice versa.
+It's necessary to push
             //  cntJaw from the end to the begin using a reverse iterator: std::copy(vctCntJaw[i].crbegin(), vctCntJaw[i].crend(), std::back_inserter(cntFace));
             // Storing the face contour in another vector: